tytydraco/yessleep/out/Arctica_5_final.md

 &#x200B;

 We turn corner after corner until we finally reached an exit.
-Chloe got her hands and cranked the handle closed behind us.
+Chloe cranks the handle closed behind us.
 I run forward and open the second door to the chute.
 A burst of cold air greeting us, a welcome smell from the putrid lingering of the station behind.

 Together we ran toward the landing pad.
 I could hear the others shouting at us.
 I could see Pascal cheering.
 He slapped me hard on the back as we rushed into the helicopter.